-The 25 Best Action Movies And How To Watch Them
+The Best Action Movies And How To Watch Them

 Rent/Buy The Mummy on Amazon.

-Buy The Mummy on DVD/Blu-ray on Amazon.
+Buy The Mummy Trilogy on Blu-ray on Amazon.

 Point Break (1991)

 Kathryn Bigelow’s Point Break, the 1991 action movie about an FBI agent (Keanu Reeves) going undercover to bring down a group of bank-robbing surfers with a charismatic leader (Patrick Swayze), remains one of the most iconic films of its era.
-The bank-robbing scenes, car chases, police raids, skydiving with no parachute, all the surfing, and the inclusion of Gary Busey, are just a few reasons why.
+The bank-robbing scenes, car chases, police raids, skydiving without a parachute, all the surfing, and the inclusion of Gary Busey, are just a few reasons why.

 Stream Point Break on HBO Max.